greguu/linux_kernel_xtm2_richland/README.md

 export HOSTCC=gcc
 make LOCALVERSION= -j8 "$1"
 ```
-- Save the script and "chmod 700"
+- Save the script and "chmod 700".

 # Build the kernel

-- Copy ```watchguard_config.txt``` to .config and run ./buildscript oldconfig
+- Copy ```watchguard_config.txt``` to .config and run "./buildscript oldconfig"
-- Make some sane decissions then compile with ./buildscript zImage
+- Make some sane decissions then compile with "./buildscript zImage"
 - Note: You will need to configuer some targets!
 See ```/_files/minimal_config_49.txt``` as an example.

 # Loading a kernel via ymodem

+- You will need minicom, a serial cable and / or a USB to serial adapter and a bus pirate.
+- To get the required packages ```pacman -S minicom lrzsz```
+- Run minicom ```minicom -D /dev/ttyUSB0```
+- Power on the router and hit CTRL-C at the boot menu.
+Enter the password.
+- Then load the kernel ```load -m ymodem -r -v -b %{FREEMEMLO} zImage```
+- CTRL-A SHIFT-Z in minicom and choose S for send file.
+- Select zImage from /arch/arm/boot and hit enter
+- Once loaded, boot the kernel "exec -c "console=ttyS0,115200 root=/dev/mtdblock7" -w 5"
+- See ```/_files/minimal_boot.txt``` for a minimal boot log.

+# Next ?

+Now the real work starts....

+- Get USB working
+- Get GPIO working
+- Get WiFI working
+- ...